Imma-Syng/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the type of file
+script that creates a symbolic link